NRG Energy Inc. (NRG) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for NRG is $37.71, which is $4.7 above the current market price.
-The public float for NRG is 228.25M, and currently, shorts hold a 5.73% of that float.
-The average trading volume for NRG on March 10, 2023 was 4.20M shares.
+The average price point forecasted by analysts for NRG Energy Inc. (NRG) is $37.71, which is $6.83 above the current market price.
+The public float for NRG is 228.25M, and currently, short sellers hold a 5.37% ratio of that floaft.
+The average trading volume of NRG on March 14, 2023 was 4.17M shares.

 NRG’s Market Performance